 Gut Microbiome Linked to Fear Response

-Fear is a normal that allows an individual to perceive and deal with an impending threat.
+Fear is a normal emotion that allows an individual to perceive and deal with an impending threat.
 Fear is hard-wired into us and controlled by the amygdala.

 Understanding how fear and fear-associated memories are controlled is a significant step necessary for the development of therapies for conditions such as post-traumatic stress disorder and certain phobias.
 The relatively recent discovery of the gut-brain axis has tantalizingly revealed that the bacteria in our intestines (the gut microbiome) have the capacity to alter stress and anxiety-related behaviors.